RESTORATION

 Multiple forces are converging right now that make this work — and this moment — critical.

 The lake hit record lows in 2022 and has only partially recovered.
-It supplies water to 75% of Utah.
+It anchors the Wasatch Front, where most Utahns live.
 Every contamination source matters.